Is Amal Clooney Pregnant? Fans Spot Maybe Baby Bump In New Pic

 Instagram user andreal_pez asked, “Is she pregnant again???”
 Of course, another fan had another possible explanation.
 A poster with the username carefullycuratedcloset said, “Does she look a bit preggers or [is] she just having one of THOSE days like the rest of us do??”

-It would entirely be horrifying to see pictures of yourself after date night, and immediately see speculation of a possible pregnancy when the truth is, you merely sported a food baby after some delicious food.
+It would entirely be horrifying to see pictures of yourself after date night, and immediately see speculation of a possible pregnancy when the truth is you merely sported a food baby after some delicious food.

-Last fall, Amal, told The Hollywood Reporter she doesn’t want to have any more children.
+Last fall, Amal, told the Hollywood Reporter that she doesn’t want to have any more children.
 She said, “I’m 39.
 I already had them quite late.”
-Now, she’s 40 and George is 57, and it doesn’t seem likely that they’ve changed their minds in the few months since last fall with two toddlers in their household even though she praised her husband as a great father.
-A fact, which appeared to surprise him.
+Now, she’s 40 and George is 57, and it doesn’t seem likely that they’ve changed their minds in the few months since last fall with two toddlers in their household even though she praised her husband as a great father — a fact that appeared to surprise him.

 Plus, there’s the fact that George didn’t even plan to have children.
 He said, “It had never been part of my DNA.
 We didn’t plan on it.
 We never talked about it until after we were married, which is funny.
 There was an assumption that we didn’t want them.
 And then, after the wedding, Amal and I were talking and we just felt we’d gotten very lucky, both of us, and we should share whatever good luck we’ve got.
 It would seem self-centered to just have that belong to us.”

 Shortly after deciding to start a family, Amal reportedly got pregnant without the help of fertility drugs, and the couple’s twins came as a big surprise about one month early last June.
 Could Amal be pregnant again just one year later?
 Perhaps, but it seems unlikely.
-However, her dress at the Royal Wedding a few weeks ago did have some strategic pleating in the midsection.
+However, her dress at the royal wedding a few weeks ago did have some strategic pleating in the midsection.